rahul26goyal/java_concurrency/README.md

 ### To Learn Junit testing,

-* added junit-5.1.0 as dependency.
+* added junit-5.11.0 as dependency.
 * Basic testing code in com.rahulg.testing package.
 * To run all unit tests
 ```$xslt
 mvn test
 ```
+* we have also used Juint5 in the core classes for ease of testing the code.

 * To compile code while skipping unit test:
 ```$xslt